lukasmasuch/streamlit-pydantic/README.md

 from typing import Set

 import streamlit as st
-from pydantic import BaseModel, Field, ValidationError, parse_obj_as
+from pydantic import BaseModel, Field

 import streamlit_pydantic as sp